Check out photos from the Week 17 matchup between Los Angeles and Atlanta from photographers Ric Tapia and Jeff Lewis.

 The Rams had a first quarter to forget offensively, finishing with -4 total yards.

 Quarterback Jared Goff was under heavy pressure throughout the period, getting sacked twice and hit a total of three times on five dropbacks.
-Running back Todd Gurley II rushed four times and gained only four yards.
+Running back Todd Gurley rushed four times and gained only four yards.

 With starting right tackle Rob Havenstein inactive, offensive lineman Rodger Saffold moved to start at that position.
 Left tackle Greg Robinson was back in his regular spot after being deactivated for last week's game against San Francisco.